• Skip to primary navigation

 3. Using two spatulas, carefully return decorated pizzas to the grill.
 Close top and cook for 2-4 minutes, until pizzas are heated through and toppings are lightly toasted.

-Filed Under: All Recipes, Barbecue, Cooking Light, Desserts, Entertaining, Out of This World, Quick and Easy, Special Features
+Filed Under: All Recipes, Barbecue, Cooking Light, Desserts, Entertaining, Quick and Easy, Special Features

 Reader Interactions